 PRE-K

 Boys and Girls Pants Navy blue pants

 Shorts Navy blue shorts

 Shirt Navy blue polo with school logo (pique or performance)

 Sweater Navy blue V-neck pullover with school logo

 Girls Skort Plaid skort

 Dress Navy blue short sleeve interlock polo dress

 Jumper Plaid

-Blouses White short sleeve or 1⁄4 length blouse
+Blouses White short sleeve or 1/4 length blouse

 Sweater Navy blue cardigan with school logo

-INFORMATION ABOUT UNIFORM CHANGES (TRANSITIONING TO NEW COMPANY)
+INFORMATION ABOUT UNIFORM CHANGES

-- Turtlenecks will be allowed for boys and girls during the Winter Uniform time period from the Monday after Thanksgiving Recess to the First Friday in March (except on Mass days). - Turtlenecks do not need to be embroidered.
-Tommy Hifiger does not embroider turtlenecks. - The girls blouse style with Tommy Hilfiger is more pointed than rounded.
-The old Peter Pan rounded style will be allowed through the 2024-2025 school year. - We will be discontinuing the Middle School track suit for Gym class after the 2023-2024 school year. - For Mass, girls are not permitted to wear pants and boys/girls are both not allowed to wear turtlenecks.
+- Turtlenecks will be allowed for boys and girls during the Winter Uniform time period from the Monday after Thanksgiving Recess through the last Monday in March (except on Mass days). - Turtlenecks do not need to be embroidered.
+Tommy Hifiger does not embroider turtlenecks. - The Middle School track suit for Gym class has been discontinued and no longer allowed. - For Mass, girls are not permitted to wear pants and boys/girls are both not allowed to wear turtlenecks. - Light blue polos are no longer a part of the uniform.
+Both Middle and Lower school students are required to wear the navy polo as a part of the gym uniform and the summer uniform.